opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    Visit http://www.oracle.com/technetwork/java/javase/downloads/index.html and download installer for your OS.

-   Here is detailed JDK installation guide for Ubuntu and Mac OS: http://source.android.com/source/initializing.html (only JDK sections are applicable for OpenCV)
+   Here is a detailed JDK installation guide for Ubuntu and Mac OS: http://source.android.com/source/initializing.html (only JDK sections are applicable for OpenCV)

    .. note:: OpenJDK is not usable for Android development because Android SDK supports only Sun JDK.